casadoj/mekong_usecase/_sources/docs/0_general_setup.md

 **Leaf area index (LAI)**

 Leaf area index has an annual cycle, therefore, representative maps for the evolution of LAI over a year must be provided.
-LAI maps are the only compulsory dynamic maps. in this exmaple, we provide 10-day average LAI maps (36 maps per year) for forest (_laif.nc_), irrigated (_laii.nc_) and other (_laio.nc_) land uses; you can find them in folder _maps/vegetation/_.
+LAI maps are the only compulsory dynamic maps.
+In this example, we provide 10-day average LAI maps (36 maps per year) for forest (_laif.nc_), irrigated (_laii.nc_) and other (_laio.nc_) land uses; you can find them in folder _maps/vegetation/_.

 ```python